QingfangLiu/qingfangliu.github.io/blog/cvae-neuromodulation.md

 - \( c \) is the stimulation condition
 - \( z \) is the latent variable

+Key characteristics:
+- Input: FC vector from each ROI to AAL region
+- Condition: One-hot vector encoding of subject identity
+- Target: Reconstruction of the original FC pattern

 ## Controlling for Session Imbalance

-Due to our experimental design, each subject contributed more **sham** than **cTBS** sessions.
+Due to our experimental design, each subject has data with more **sham** than **cTBS** sessions.
 To avoid bias, I implemented a **weighted random sampling strategy** during training, assigning higher sampling weights to the underrepresented condition.
 This ensured balanced representation and prevented the model from overfitting to sham patterns.

 ## Results: Latent Representation of Stimulation Effects